 Realtors often snatch up properties they know are undervalued quickly before they even hit the MLS.
 Normal, non-insiders never even see these opportunities.

-Shout, Jeff Bezos’s parents where the ultimate insiders when they gave Bezos a couple hundred thousands during the company’s initial friends and family round.
+Shout, Jeff Bezos’s parents were the ultimate insiders when they gave Bezos a couple of hundred thousand during the company’s initial friends-and-family round.